cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 8. Timeline of events associated with this notification
 9. Any additional information relevant for this notification

-A template for this notification is available at [tag-security/embargo.md at main · cncf/tag-security (github.com)](https://github.com/cncf/tag-security/blob/main/project-resources/templates/embargo.md)
+A template for this notification is available at [CNCF TAG Security Project Resouces - Embargo](https://github.com/cncf/tag-security/blob/main/project-resources/templates/embargo.md)

 ## 4. Incident Response